corshatech/cast/README.md

 ./cast -n <namespace>
 ```

-Once you run the CLI, the CAST UI will open in your browser at [localhost:3000](http://localhost:3000/).
+Once you run the CLI, you can open your browser to [localhost:3000](http://localhost:3000/).

 The ```cast``` command can be used with the following flags.